isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust.md

 <p>transfer titles for title documents</p>
 </li>
 </ul>
+<p>Once integrated with TradeTrust software into your system, you can enjoy
-<p>All from the convenience of your enhanced IT system that you are familiar
+the capabilities of TradeTrust all from the convenience of your IT system that you are familiar with.
+Or subscribe to the services of TradeTrust ready partners.</p>
-with, or simply with an internet access just to verify documents.</p>
+<p>To verify documents received, only an internet access is required.</p>
 <div class="iframe-wrapper">
 <iframe height="315" width="560" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/-YD21elPXxs?si=SiP7FweDc7l28yxW"></iframe>
 </div>